freeCodeCamp/freeCodeCamp/README.md

 Restart the server (if you are not using **nodemon**), then you should see the new template at [http://localhost:3000/escape-velocity](http://localhost:3000/escape-velocity).

-I will stop here, but if you would like to use this template as more than just a single page, take a look at how these Jade templates work: `layout.jade` - base template, `index.jade` - home page, `partials/navigation.jade` - Bootstrap navbar, `partials/footer.jade` - sticky footer.
+I will stop right here, but if you would like to use this template as more than just a single page, take a look at how these Jade templates work: `layout.jade` - base template, `index.jade` - home page, `partials/navigation.jade` - Bootstrap navbar, `partials/footer.jade` - sticky footer.
 You will have to manually break it apart into smaller pieces.
 Figure out which part of the template you want to keep the same on all pages - that's your new `layout.jade`.
-Then, each page that changes, be it `index.jade`, `about.jade`, `contact.jade` will be embedded in the new `layout.jade` via `block content`.
+Then, each page that changes, be it `index.jade`, `about.jade`, `contact.jade` will be embedded in your new `layout.jade` via `block content`.
+Use existing templates as a reference.

-This is a lengthy process, I know, and templates you get from outside **HTML5**UP, will have yet another grid system.
-That's why I chose Bootstrap CSS for the Hackathon Starter.
+This is a rather lengthy process, and templates you get from elsewhere, might have yet another grid system.
+That's why I chose *Bootstrap* for the Hackathon Starter.
- Most people are familiar with Bootstrap, it's easy to get started, very extendable.
+ Many people are already familiar with *Bootstrap*, plus it's easy to get started with it if you have never used *Bootstrap*.
- You can also buy a Bootstrap theme drop it in into your project, and everything looks great without a single change to your markup or CSS class names.
-However, if you would like to go with a completely custom design, there you have it!
+ You can also buy many beautifully designed *Bootstrap* themes at [Themeforest](http://themeforest.net/), and use them as a drop-in replacement for Hackathon Starter.
+However, if you would like to go with a completely custom HTML/CSS design, this should help you to get started!

 <hr>